Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: INTRODUCTION

 \subsection{Paper organization}

 The paper is organized in accordance with the hierarchical structure of the whole system, which is shown in Fig. \ref{f:framework}.
-The top level user command is a simple reference velocity for the robot to track.
-It consists of three components: sagittal speed, lateral speed and angular yaw speed.
-Given these velocities, the foothold planner plans future footsteps based on the current robot state: this motion generation is explained in Section \ref{section:motion_generation}.
-Only the first optimized footstep from MPC will be sent to the next layer, the trajectory generator.
-According to this, the desired CoM and swing trajectories will be updated and sent to the controller.
-Details about the MPC formulation and the Cartesian trajectory generation as well as the leg coordination mechanism for quadruped robots are given respectively in Sections \ref{subsection:mpc_formulation} and \ref{subsection:reference_trajectories}.
-Section \ref{section:lqr_for_base_control} describes the derivation of the LQR for base control including the linearization of the dynamics and the entire control framework with constraint satisfaction.
-Details about the adaptive feet employed for experimental validation are presented in Section \ref{section:adaptive_feet}.
-Experiments and discussions are given in Section \ref{section:experiments}.
+Given the desired velocity, the foothold planner plans future footsteps based on the current robot state which is explained in Section \ref{section:motion_generation}.
+Section \ref{section:lqr_for_base_control} describes the derivation of the LQR for base control.
+Simulations, experiments and discussions are given in Section \ref{section:experiments}.
 Finally, Section \ref{section:conclusions} draws the relevant conclusions.